 Financial Constraints

-Parents may find they spend more when kids are home on breaks — from food and clothes to entertainment costs and extra childcare expenses.
+Parents may find they spend more when kids are home on summer break — from food and clothes to entertainment costs and extra childcare expenses.

 Safety